Get

 2. Get Them Comfortable Around Your Grooming Tools

 If this is your first time grooming your Cockapoo, take some time to let them get familiar with the tools you’ll be using.
-Let them sniff and explore each tool on its own, and try to make it fun for them.
+Let them sniff and explore each tool on their own, and try to make it fun for them.

 For instance, you can use the slicker brush to give them a nice back massage.
 Praise and treat them generously whenever they show positive associations with the grooming process.